 - Cost Changes The Congested Corridors Program will not participate in cost increases to the project.
 Any cost increases should be funded from other fund sources.
 If there is a change in the cost estimate, the Commission should be notified as soon as possible in writing explaining the change and the plan to cover the increase.
 A revised Project Programming Request form identifying the source of funding must also be included. - Schedule changes Schedule changes to a project will not be considered unless a time extension was approved as specified in Section 23.
-For projects programmed in the last year of the Congested Corridors Program, the agency may request by March 30, 2019 to reprogram the project only once with a justification.
+For projects programmed in the last year of the Congested Corridors Program, the agency may request by June 1, 2020 to reprogram the project only once with a justification.
 The request must include: a cover letter from all the partners that nominated the project; a clear and concise explanation for the request; the extraordinary circumstances that led to the request; consequences if the request is not approved; and an updated PPR.

-The Commission may approve the request only if it finds that an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred that justifies the change at the time the 2020 Program is adopted. - Scope changes The Commission will not consider changes to the scope of the project unless the change is minor and has no impact to the project benefits or the scope change increases the benefits of the project.
+The Commission may approve the request only if it finds that an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred that justifies the change at the time the 2020 Program is adopted.

+Scope changes - The Commission will not consider changes to the scope of the project unless the change is minor and has no impact to the project benefits or the scope change increases the benefits of the project.
 The Commission should be notified as soon as possible, and the request must be included as part of the allocation request package.
-In the case where scope changes are significant, and the project benefits are less, the Commission may delete the project from the program through a formal amendment.
+In the case where scope changes are significant, and the project benefits are less, the Commission will evaluate the proposed changes and make a determination to continue funding the project or deleting the project from the program through a formal amendment.

-21. Allocations
+20. Allocations